Public consultation – 4 September 2017 to 10 November 2017

 To ensure that people with learning disabilities and complex needs can have their say, the CCGs are working in partnership with Inclusion North, a not-for-profit organisation that promotes the inclusion of people with learning disabilities, their families and carers.

-The engagement activity will help to inform the development of a number of possible ‘scenarios’ for the provision of health respite services for people with learning disabilities in the future.
+The engagement activity helped to inform the development of a number of possible ‘scenarios’ for the provision of health respite services for people with learning disabilities in the future.
 These scenarios will be ideas on how learning disability respite services could be further developed or delivered differently to best meet the needs of the local population.

 Any proposals for significant change will be subject to formal consultation with people who use respite services and the wider public.
 If any proposals for change are not significant, these will be subject to a further period of informal engagement, as opposed to formal public consultation.

 The CCGs produced a ‘‘Respite Needs and Responsibilities’ paper.
 This contained background information to help people take part in the review.

 Please see full post review engagement report attached below, a summary of the engagement report, easy read version of the summary and newsletter.